Effective as of: 09.01.2021

 The AUA's Chief Information Officer (CIO) is the Director of ICTS.
 The CIO is responsible for the configuration of the AUA's information technology resources and for the development, promulgation, and enforcement of the university's security policies.

-The Security Officer is the AUA System Administrator.
+The Information Security Officer is the Network Manager

-- Identify Associate Security Officer (or Security Associate) and assign responsibility for specific security functions.
+- Identify Associate Information Security Officer (or Information Security Associate) and assign responsibility for specific security functions.

 - Monitor unusual activities, e.g., violation reports.